How to Obtain the $500 Canada Housing Benefit: A Step-by-Step Guide for May 2025

 4. Tax Filing

-You would have filed your 2021 income tax return because that information was utilized in determining your eligibility.
+You would have filed your 2021 income tax return because that information is utilised in determining your eligibility.

 5. Rent Proof